Object Image

 Saint Jerome

 This impressively bearded figure is a fourth-century saint, Jerome, one of the Fathers of the Christian Church.
-He holds several books - symbolising his extensive writings, including the first official translation of the Bible into Latin - and a stone.
+He has several books, symbolising his extensive writings, including the first official translation of the Bible into Latin.
+He also holds a stone - he spent several years living as a hermit in the desert, and used to beat his chest with a stone to distract his mind from sinful thoughts.

-A red hat held on by a string hangs down his back.
+A red hat held on by a string hangs down the saint's back.
 Its tassel is visible through his beard.
-Late in his life Saint Jerome became secretary to the Pope, so is often shown with the red robes and hat of a cardinal.
+Late in his life Jerome became secretary to the Pope, so he is often shown with the red robes and hat of a cardinal (as in Saint Jerome by Carlo Crivelli) although this office did not exist in his lifetime.
+Jerome was a popular saint in the medieval period, especially with religious orders.
+He was seen as a role model for living an ascetic life - he renounced worldly riches and pleasure - and for his scholarly study of the Bible.

 Credit: Bought, 1860